-3. Go for a coffee at Elan Café while you enjoy their Christmas design
+7. Go for a coffee at Elan Café while enjoying its Christmas design

-The Elan Cafe in London is one of the most Christmas themed cafes in London.
+The Elan cafes located in London are one of the most Christmas themed cafes in London.
 It has a very peculiar Christmas design, lights in every corner of the space and a very relaxing and pleasant music to listen to.
 Its wreaths of pink balls, its bright fern branches and its walls of pink flowers definitely make it one of the best places for Christmas atmosphere in London!

-You can visit the station and enjoy Elan's menu options; mind you, their coffees are some of the most sought after in London, so don't forget to order your cup of coffee.
+You can visit the station and enjoy Elan's menu options; yes, their coffees are among the most sought-after in London, so don't forget to order your cup of coffee.

 - Address: St Pancras International, Unit 32-33, Euston Road St. Pancras Station, London N1C 4QP

-Home to one of the most spectacular Christmas installations ever seen, 34 Mayfair is one of the quirkiest places to eat in LondonSeriously, this is no exaggeration.
+Home to one of the most spectacular Christmas installations ever seen, 34 Mayfair is one of the quirkiest places to eat in London.

-In the run up to Christmas, the restaurant has 14,000 decorations, including 8,400 glittering baubles covering every inch of the walls and ceilings!
+In the run-up to Christmas, the restaurant installs 14,000 decorations, including 8,400 glittering baubles covering every inch of the walls and ceilings!

-The Christmas menu at this steak and grill restaurant includes Japanese Wagyu steak, white truffle, Italian pizzas and Peking duck with pancakes.
+This steak and grill restaurant's Christmas menu includes Japanese Wagyu steak, white truffle, Italian pizzas and Peking duck with pancakes.
 They also do weekend brunches and private dinners.
 Also, if the art of food is something you appreciate, I recommend booking a food tour of the city of London.

 - Address: 34 Grosvenor Square, S Audley St, London W1K 2HD

-6. Explore the winter market at the Southbank Centre
+9. Explore the winter market at Southbank Centre

 - Address: Belvedere Rd, London SE1 8XX

-There's nothing better for a winter night than watching a Christmas classic!
-So why not do it from your car?
+There's nothing better for a winter evening than watching a Christmas classic!
+And if it's at a drive-in cinema, all the better.

-8. Listen to Christmas carols in Trafalgar Square
+11. Listen to Christmas carols at Trafalgar Square

-Listen to Christmas songs across London with caroling in Trafalgar Square.
-Over forty carol groups sing for an hour during the run-up to Christmas to raise funds for charities, especially in December in London.
+Over forty caroling groups sing for an hour in the run-up to Christmas to raise money for charities, especially in December in London.

-So why not grab a hot chocolate and snuggle like penguins around the tree while the carols play?
+Also, I recommend having a hot chocolate and snuggling like a penguin around the tree while the carols play.
 There are often food and drink stalls dotted around the square.